-Key differences
+Core differences

-| Statement type | Strict mode off | Strict mode on | Design philosophy |
+| Statement type | Strict mode OFF | Strict mode ON | Design philosophy |

 |---|---|---|---|

-| DML statements (insert, update, delete, etc.) |
+| DML statements (INSERT, UPDATE, DELETE, etc.) |

-Execution fails Entire transaction is rolled back If the DML statement contains a select subquery, type conversions within the select also follow strict mode restrictions |
+Execution fails The entire statement is rolled back If the DML statement contains a SELECT subquery, the type conversion within the SELECT subquery also follows the strict mode restrictions |

-Data consistency first Strict mode rejects risky conversions Ensures data integrity and transaction safety |
+Prioritizes data consistency Strict mode rejects risky data conversions Ensures data integrity and transaction security |

-| Select statements (query operations) |
+| SELECT statements (Query operations) |

 Data query operations Prioritizes query availability Warns about potential issues |

-Behavior when strict mode is on
+Behavior when strict mode is ON

 DML statements